 A student who has completed all coursework for the A.A.S.
-Criminal Justice degree except for "Basic Peace Officer" courses (CJLE 1506, CJLE 1512, CJLE 1518, and CJLE 1524,) may apply to the Middle Rio Grande Law Enforcement Academy in order to complete these courses.
+Criminal Justice degree except for "Basic Peace Officer" courses (CJLE 1506, CJLE 1512, CJLE 1518, and CJLE 1524,) may apply to Southwest Texas Junior College Law Enforcement Academy in order to complete these courses.